andreasvc/disco-dop/docs/params.rst

     :rightmostunary: whether to end binarization with unary node
     :tailmarker: with headrules, head is last node and can be marked
     :fanout_marks_before_bin: whether to add fanout markers before binarization
+    :labelfun: specify a function from nodes to labels; can be used to change how labels appear in markovization, e.g., to strip of annotations.

 Stages